Ammonia emissions from agriculture

 The indicator measures ammonia emissions (NH3) from Finnish agriculture, and it helps to monitor any changes in emission volumes.

-The EU emissions ceiling directive (2001/81/EC) obligates member states to calculate, for example, ammonia emissions and report them to the EU Commission.
+The EU emissions ceiling directive ((EU) 2284/2016) obligates member states to calculate, for example, ammonia emissions and report them to the EU Commission.
 Emissions are evaluated in accordance with the EMEP/EEA Emission Inventory Guidebook.
 The Finnish Environment Institute calculates Finnish ammonia emissions.
 Regional emissions in 2015 are not comparable with previous years, as the calculation method has been changed.

 This indicator is one of the CAP impact indicators.
-The indicator will be updated in spring 2023.
+The indicator will be updated in spring 2026.